BootUI

 Packaged developer console

-Add one Spring Boot starter dependency and get the bundled Vue UI, REST API, and docs-backed workflow without a separate frontend deployment.
+Add one dependency — the Spring Boot starter or the Quarkus extension — and get the bundled Vue UI, REST API, and docs-backed workflow without a separate frontend deployment.

 Start here